salesforce/lwsec-docs-mirror/packages/@locker/eslint-plugin-locker/docs/rules/distorted-custom-element-registry-blocked-properties.md

 ## CustomElementRegistry.prototype.define

 ### Summary
-The ['define()'](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry/define) method of the CustomElementRegistry interface defines a new custom element.
+The ['define'](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry/define) method of the `CustomElementRegistry` interface defines a new custom element.
 Lightning Web Security does not allow Custom Elements.

 ### Distorted Behavior

-This distortion prevents accessing `define()` from CustomElementRegistry.
-An error is thrown when accessing this method.
+This distortion prevents invoking `define` method from CustomElementRegistry.
+An error is thrown when invoking this method.
 <!-- END generated embed, please keep comment -->